hyperSCI-workshop/hyperSCI-workshop.github.io/content/0-submit.md

 - *Full papers* (max 8 pages)
 - *Short papers* (max 5 pages)
-- *Extended Abstract/Posters* (max 2 pages)
+- *Extended Abstract* (max 2 pages)

 ### Submission Guidelines
 Authors are invited to submit original research papers which have not been published elsewhere and which are not currently under consideration for another journal, conference, or workshop.
+Extended abstracts may present work that can be already published, in preparation for publication elsewhere, or ongoing research.

 Paper submissions (full, short, and abstract) must use the [IEEE 2-column template](https://www.ieee.org/conferences/publishing/templates.html), including bibliography and appendices.
 Submissions should include the title, author(s), affiliation(s), e-mail address(es), tel/fax numbers, abstract, and postal address(es) on the first page.